The brachial plexus is a network of nerves in the neck and shoulder. These nerves carry signals that tell the arm and hand to move.

 If the brachial plexus is injured, palsy (paralysis) of the arm on that side may result.
 Although the brachial plexus can be injured at any time as a result of shoulder trauma, tumors, or inflammation, but the injury is most common during childbirth.

 Departments Specializing in Brachial Plexus Injury Treatment

-Departments at Cooper where Brachial Plexus Injury is treated include:
+Departments at Cooper that treat Brachial Plexus Injury include: